 NCCHCA is also a HRSA Health Center Controlled Network (HCCN) grantee.
 Participating in the HCCN – Carolina Medical Home Network (CMHN) -health centers have the opportunity to work together on quality improvement and operational system redesign initiatives and engage in payment reform models through the Independent Practice Association (IPA) and Accountable Care Organization (ACO) initiatives.

 Carolina Medical Home Network – Accountable Care Organization (CMHN-ACO) is a partnership of 4 NC health centers that have entered into the Medicare Shared Savings Program (one-sided model).
-Currently in Program Year 3, CMHN-ACO received funding from the Center for Medicaid and Medicare Services (CMS) for ACO Investment Model (AIM) to support care coordination efforts at ACO member health centers and network administrative services.
+The goal of the ACO is to improve quality and reduce costs and utilization.
 CMHN-ACO serves as the pilot for identification of population health strategies to scale up to the larger CMHN network.

 Carolina Medical Home Network – Independent Practice Association (CMHN-IPA) is a network of 30 NC health centers in partnership with NCCHCA, striving towards clinical integration with the goal of leveraging size, scope and coordinated performance improvement in third-party payer negotiations.
 The IPA couples CMHN-ACO tested methods with business strategies to develop advantageous network-level contracts with payers.